Bicycle wheel: Rim

 The rim is commonly a metal extrusion that is butted into itself to form a hoop, though may also be a structure of carbon fiber composite, and was historically made of wood.
 Some wheels use both an aerodynamic carbon hoop bonded to an aluminum rim on which to mount conventional bicycle tires.

 Metallic bicycle rims are now normally made of aluminium alloy, although until the 1980s most bicycle rims - with the exception of those used on racing bicycles - were made of steel and thermoplastic.

 Rims designed for use with rim brakes provide a smooth parallel braking surface, while rims meant for use with disc brakes or hub brakes sometimes lack this surface.

 The Westwood pattern rim was one of the first rim designs, and rod-actuated brakes, which press against the inside surface of the rim were designed for this rim.
 These rims cannot be used with caliper rim brakes.

 The cross-section of a rim can have a wide range of geometry, each optimized for particular performance goals.
 Aerodynamics, mass and inertia, stiffness, durability, tubeless tire compatibility, brake compatibility, and cost are all considerations.
 If the part of the cross-section of the rim is hollow where the spokes attached, as in the Sprint rim pictured, it is described as box-section or double-wall to distinguish it from single-wall rims such as the Westwood rim pictured.
 The double wall can make the rim stiffer.
 Triple-wall rims have additional reinforcement inside the box-section.

 Aluminum rims are often reinforced with either single eyelets or double eyelets to distribute the stress of the spoke.
 A single eyelet reinforces the spoke hole much like a hollow rivet.
 A double eyelet is a cup that is riveted into both walls of a double-walled rim.

+Bicycle rims utilizing inner tubes also require rim tapes or strips, a flexible but tough liner (usually rubber or woven nylon or similar material) attached to the inner circumference of the wheel to cover the ends of the nipples.
+Otherwise, the nipple ends wear a hole in the tube causing a flat tire.